bowen0701/bowen0701.github.io/_posts/2016-07-22-paper-linden-2003-amazon-item2itemCF.md

 **Two types of RecSys:**

-- Finding similar "customers" whose purchased and rated items overlap the user's purchased and rated items.
+- Finding similar "users" whose purchased and rated items overlap the user's purchased and rated items.
   * Traditional CF / cluster models.
-- Finding similar "items", not similar customers.
+- Finding similar "items", not similar users.
   * Content-based methods / item-to-item CF.

 **Traditional CF:**

-- Represent a customer as an N-dimensional vector of items (N: # of distinct catalog items).
+- Represent a user as an N-dimensional vector of items (N: # of distinct catalog items).
 - Typically multiply user vector components by the inverse frequency to make the less well-known items much more relevant.
 - User vectors are generally sparse.
 - Measure user vectors's similarity by cosine similarity measure.
-- Collect similar customers's items.
+- Collect similar users's items.
-- Rank each item according to how many similar customers purchased it.
+- Rank each item according to how many similar users purchased it.

 Remarks:

 - Scaling issue due to expensive computational cost.
-  * Reduce customer size by (1) random sampling or (2) discarding customers with fewer purchases.
+  * Reduce user size by (1) random sampling or (2) discarding users with fewer purchases.
   * Reduce item size by (1) partitioning item space.
   * Dimensionality reduction techniques: (1) Clustering, and (2) PCA.
 - The above methods may reduce recommendation quality.

 **Cluster models:**

-- Divide the customers into many segments and treat recommendation as a classification problem.
+- Divide the users into many segments and treat recommendation as a classification problem.
   * Applying clustering or other unsupervised learning algortihms via similarity measures.
   * Manually determined segments.
-- Assign the user to the segment containing the most similar customers.
+- Assign the user to the segment containing the most similar users.
-- Generate recommendations by using the purchased and ratings of the customers in the segment.
+- Generate recommendations by using the purchased and ratings of the users in the segment.

 Remarks:

 - Better scalability than tranditional CF: complex and expensive clustering is run offline, improved by
   * Sampling
   * Dimensionality reduction.
-- The recommendation may be less relevant: similar customers that the cluster models find are not the most similar customers.
+- The recommendation may be less relevant: similar users that the cluster models find are not the most similar users.

 **Content-based methods:**